CBornholdt/RWModdingResources/aiBasicOverview.md

 	}
 }
 ```
 Similarly to the JobGivers, if JobOnThing returns a valid job then that job is taken.
 Two differences with the standard JobGivers is the lack of the `TryGetJob` idiom (WorkGiver_Scanners have a method `HasJobOnThing` that default to seeing if `JobOnThing() == null`) and inclusion of the `forced` parameter, which corresponds to whether the player directly forced that action via right click.
+There are several other methods useful to a WorkGiver_Scanner, and a similar approach to the above is used to target cells and not things.

 *NOTE* If you want to only allow actions taken directly by the player, require `forced = true` in the WorkGiver.